lcondliffe/PromptBridge/README.md

 In the UI:
 - Click “Set API Key” and paste your OpenRouter API key (stored in localStorage)
-- Choose one or more models, and a summarizer model
+- Choose one or more models
 - Type a prompt and press Enter or click Send
-- Optionally click “Summarize” to synthesize consensus and contradictions
+- Optionally adjust advanced sampling (temperature, top-p, etc.)

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.